ArcanaFramework/fileformats/docs/source/workflows.rst

 --------

-In addition to ``fspaths``, the base ``FileSet`` class defines a ``metadata`` attribute, which can be used to save arbitrary metadata alongside the file paths, which can be accessed as required, e.g.
+In addition to ``fspaths``, the base ``FileSet`` class defines a ``metadata`` attribute, which can be used to save arbitrary metadata alongside the file paths and can be accessed as required, e.g.

 .. code-block:: python